-On a macro/societal level the damage wrought by leftist academics is incalculable, so much so that western civilization hangs in the balance.
+On a macro/societal level, the damage wrought by leftist academics is incalculable, so much so, western civilization hangs in the balance.

 NO kidding around.

-This blog has attempted to bring the above issue to the fore, but from several seemingly diverging, yet ultimately converging directions.
-In fact, have published several op-eds to target its import and impact.
+As such, this site has attempted to bring the above issue to the fore — from several seemingly diverging, yet, ultimately converging directions.
+In fact, several op-eds have addressed its import and impact.

-Specifically, ‘Post-Zionist Academics Further Israel’s Delegitimization’ was featured at The Jewish Press, as a maiden attempt to raise the clarion call within Israel - http://adinakutnicki.com/2012/06/22/post-zionist-academics-further-israels-delegitimization/.
-Part of the effort includes working with leading political scientists Dr. Martin Sherman and Professor Paul Eidelberg , primarily revolving around beating back the deleterious effects described above.
+Specifically, ‘Post-Zionist Academics Further Israel’s Delegitimization’ was featured at The Jewish Press, as a maiden attempt to raise the clarion call within Israel – https://adinakutnicki.com/2012/06/22/post-zionist-academics-further-israels-delegitimization/.
+Part of the effort includes working with leading political scientists Dr. Martin Sherman and Professor Paul Eidelberg — primarily, revolving around beating back the deleterious effects described above.

-And ‘What Happens When Resident Leftists/Peace Fantasists Hold The Reins Of Power…Regardless of Which Party Holds Sway’ allows the reader to clearly see the demonstrable repercussions of leftist hegemony - http://adinakutnicki.com/2012/08/04/what-happens-when-resident-leftistspeace-fantasists-hold-the-reins-of-power-regardless-of-which-party-is-in-power-commentary-by-adina-kutnicki/ .
+And, ‘What Happens When Resident Leftists/Peace Fantasists Hold The Reins Of Power…Regardless of Which Party Holds Sway’ allows the reader to clearly see the demonstrable repercussions of leftist hegemony – https://adinakutnicki.com/2012/08/04/what-happens-when-resident-leftistspeace-fantasists-hold-the-reins-of-power-regardless-of-which-party-is-in-power-commentary-by-adina-kutnicki/ .

-Last but not least, is an academic exercise on Israeli politics, explaining why Israel is where it is.
-‘The Paradox Of Israeli Politics:Vote Right, Get Left’ - http://www.americanthinker.com/2012/06/the_paradox_of_israeli_politics_vote_right_get_left.html.
+Last, but not least, is an academic exercise on Israeli politics, explaining why Israel is where it is via ‘The Paradox Of Israeli Politics:Vote Right, Get Left’ – http://www.americanthinker.com/2012/06/the_paradox_of_israeli_politics_vote_right_get_left.html.

-Enter… esteemed Professor Paul Eidelberg (en.wikipedia.org/wiki/Paul_Eidelberg ) and his sage wisdom via ‘ The Crisis of Our Times:Connecting The Dots’ -
+Enter … esteemed Professor Paul Eidelberg (en.wikipedia.org/wiki/Paul_Eidelberg ) and his sage wisdom:‘ The Crisis of Our Times:Connecting The Dots’ –

 The Crisis of Our Times: Connecting The Dots